lanusau/poseidon_ui/README.md

 # Poseidon UI

-This is a Rails 3.2 application to provide web based UI for Poseidon database monitoring server.
+This is a Rails 4.2 application to provide web based UI for Poseidon database monitoring server.

 ## Requirements

-* Ruby 1.9.2 or later.
-Rails 3.2 does support Ruby 1.8.7, so it may work as well, but application was tested on 1.9.2 only
+* Ruby (version that is supported by Rails version)
 * Ruby gems
 * Bundler gem
 * Oracle instant client - basic and devel